December 22, 2018

 Planning a vacation can be overwhelming and let’s face it can be hard work for those who haven’t planned one to the Outer Banks.
-Many considerations go into vacation planning: timing, budget, weather, activities, etc. By taking advantage of a few possible considerations, you increase your chances of having an enjoyable vacation and setting your mind at ease during the planning process.
-While this list is in no way comprehensive (this is the quick, easy to read guide), and might even include steps the average person may not take, it still will give you some steps to think about and hopefully allow your vacation to run smoother.
+Many considerations go into planning a vacation such as timing, budget, weather, activities and more importantly lodging.
+By taking advantage of a few possible considerations, you can increase your chances of having an enjoyable vacation and setting your mind at ease during the planning process.
+While the list below is in no way comprehensive (this is the quick and easy to read guide), and might even include steps the average person may not take, it will still give you some steps to think about and hopefully allow your vacation to run smoother.
 Especially when planning your trip to the Outer Banks!

-This is a big one.
-Nothing stresses people out more than money and you don’t want your vacation to be stressful.
+This is a big one to remember.
+Nothing stresses people out more than money and you don’t want to ruin your vacation by making it stressful.
 Start by doing some research on how much food and activities will cost.
-You can save money by eating sandwiches and other low cost items while you are on vacation.
+You and your family can save money by eating sandwiches and other low cost items while you are on vacation.
 Take a sandwich onto the beach and have lunch seaside just to save money so you can dine out that night.
 There are many free activities that you can take advantage of on the Outer Banks as well so be sure to check them out.

-Don’t come to the Outer Banks expecting to do everything; that’s just not possible.
-We don’t want you to get home from your vacation feeling like you need another vacation just to rest.
+Don’t come to the Outer Banks expecting to do everything; that’s just not possible with one trip.
+We don’t want you to get home from your vacation feeling like you need another one just to rest.
 Schedule in time to relax and rest.
 You will enjoy the trip more if you travel slowly, building down time into your itinerary.
 Once you have covered these bases it will be easier to decide what you should pack for your trip beyond the essentials.
 Just take a day or two to relax on the beach while soaking up the rays and enjoying the time spent with your family!